CONMOCHILA IN ENGLISH

 A month later, he recovered after excellent medical care.
 The insurance bill?
 Half a million euros.
 Fortunately, the policy he’d taken out covered that.

-That’s why, as I mentioned at the beginning, I would always recommend good travel insurance for Thailand that covers at least that much in case things get really bad.
+That’s why, as I mentioned at the beginning, I would always recommend good travel insurance for Thailand with very high medical coverage in case things get really bad.

-And of course, make sure it’s paid in advance so you don’t have to pay anything out of your own pocket- because I, for one, don’t have that half-million stashed under my mattress.
-I don’t even have a tenth of that!
+And of course, make sure the insurer can deal directly with the hospital whenever possible, because I, for one, don’t have half a million euros stashed under my mattress.
+I don’t even have a tenth of that.

 For example, if you’re near Thong Lor, they’ll usually send you to Samitivej, while if you’re staying in Asok, it’ll most likely be Bumrungrad.
 I’ve been to both, and they have absolutely everything you could need.